 Interfaces associated with a study area must be considered individually as well as in combination with each other when more than one interface is involved.
 Transfer levels for defined interfaces are tested based on the defined capability for the specific system conditions and system configurations to be studied.

 Transfer levels are also adjusted as appropriate for the load levels that are to be studied.
-Transfer level testing may require thermal, voltage and/or stability testing to confirm no adverse impact on transfer limits.
+Transfer level testing may require thermal, voltage, and/or stability testing to confirm no adverse impact on transfer limits.

 Interface transfer levels are tested up to their capability in order to sustain the economic efficiency of the electric system and reliable operation and transmission service obligations of the New England transmission system.